The Definitive Resource

 Explained

 Service charge is one of the most misunderstood parts of working in a Maldives resort.
-This is the honest, complete guide.
+This is the honest, complete guide; written by a hospitality industry expert with firsthand experience across luxury resort operations in the Maldives.

 10%